-The following is a guideline for or you to perform operations with archives stored in a vault The following is a guideline it or you to periorin operations with archives stored in a vault.
+The following is a guideline for you to perform operations with archives stored in a vault.

-То Do Validate an archive Click 📽 Validate.
+То Do Validate an archive Click Validate .
 The Validation (p.
 233) page will be opened with the pre-selected archive as a source.
 Validation of an archive will check all the archive's backups.
-Export an archive Click 🚭 Export.
+Export an archive Click Seport.
 The Export (p.
 237) page will be opened with the pre-selected archive as a source.
 The export of an archive creates a duplicate of the archive with all its backups in the location you specify.
-Delete a single archive or multiple archives Select one of the archives you want to delete, then click $ imes$ Delete.
+Delete a single archive or multiple archives Select one of the archives you want to delete, then click X Delete.
 The program duplicates your selection in the Backups deletion (p.
 247) window that has check boxes for each archive and each backup.
 Review the selection and make corrections if need be (select the check boxes for the desired archives), then confirm the deletion.